japila-books/apache-spark-internals/docs/SparkListener.md

 SparkListener extends <<SparkListenerInterface, SparkListenerInterface>> with all the _callback methods_ being no-op/do-nothing.

-Spark <<builtin-implementations, relies on `SparkListeners` internally>> to manage communication between internal components in the distributed environment for a Spark application, e.g. link:spark-webui.adoc[web UI], xref:spark-history-server:EventLoggingListener.adoc[event persistence] (for History Server), link:spark-ExecutorAllocationManager.adoc[dynamic allocation of executors], link:spark-HeartbeatReceiver.adoc[keeping track of executors (using `HeartbeatReceiver`)] and others.
+Spark <<builtin-implementations, relies on `SparkListeners` internally>> to manage communication between internal components in the distributed environment for a Spark application, e.g. spark-webui.md[web UI], spark-history-server:EventLoggingListener.md[event persistence] (for History Server), spark-ExecutorAllocationManager.md[dynamic allocation of executors], spark-HeartbeatReceiver.md[keeping track of executors (using `HeartbeatReceiver`)] and others.

-You can develop your own custom SparkListener and register it using xref:ROOT:SparkContext.adoc#addSparkListener[SparkContext.addSparkListener] method or xref:ROOT:configuration-properties.adoc#spark.extraListeners[spark.extraListeners] configuration property.
+You can develop your own custom SparkListener and register it using ROOT:SparkContext.md#addSparkListener[SparkContext.addSparkListener] method or ROOT:configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property.

 With SparkListener you can focus on Spark events of your liking and process a subset of all scheduling events.